vshymanskyy/StandWithUkraine/docs/Boycott.md

 - Please [create issues](https://github.com/vshymanskyy/StandWithUkraine/issues/new) with lists of other products to add
 - The list is still being verified. **There may be false positives,** please [create issues](https://github.com/vshymanskyy/StandWithUkraine/issues/new) to fix them
 - Companies will be removed from the list if there's copmelling evidence of them suspending operations in Russia

+## Whitelist (These are closing offices, suspending operations, etc.)
+- Revolut